 On entry: IFAIL must be set to 0, -1 or 1.
-If you are unfamiliar with this parameter you should refer to Section 3.3 in the Essential Introduction for details.
+If you are unfamiliar with this argument you should refer to Section 3.4 in How to Use the NAG Library and its Documentation for details.

 For environments where it might be inappropriate to halt program execution when an error is detected, the value -1 or 1 is recommended.
 If the output of error messages is undesirable, then the value 1 is recommended.
-Otherwise, because for this routine the values of the output parameters may be useful even if IFAIL $\neq 0$ on exit, the recommended value is -1.
+Otherwise, because for this routine the values of the output arguments may be useful even if IFAIL $\neq 0$ on exit, the recommended value is -1.
 When the value -1 or 1 is used it is essential to test the value of IFAIL on exit.